phalcon-orphanage/docs/en/tutorial-base.md

 <a name='basic'></a>
 # Tutorial - basic
-Throughout this first tutorial, we'll walk you through the creation of an application with a simple registration form from the ground up.
-We will also explain the basic aspects of the framework's behavior.
-If you are interested in automatic code generation tools for Phalcon, you can check our [developer tools](/[[language]]/[[version]]/devtools-usage).
+Throughout this tutorial, we'll walk you through the creation of an application with a simple registration form from the ground up.
+The following guide is to provided to introduce you to Phalcon framework's design aspects.

+If you just want to get started you can skip this and create a Phalcon project automatically with our [developer tools](/[[language]]/[[version]]/devtools-usage).
+(It is recommended that if you have not had experience with to come back here if you get stuck)

-The best way to use this guide is to follow each step in turn.
+The best way to use this guide is to follow along and try to have fun.
 You can get the complete code [here](https://github.com/phalcon/tutorial).
+If you get hung-up on something please visit us on [Discord](https://phalcon.link/discord) or in our [Forum](https://forum.phalconphp.com/)

 <a name='file-structure'></a>
 ## File structure
-Phalcon does not impose a particular file structure for application development.
-Due to the fact that it is loosely coupled, you can implement Phalcon powered applications with a file structure you are most comfortable using.

-For the purposes of this tutorial and as a starting point, we suggest this very simple structure:
+A key feature of Phalcon is it is *loosely coupled*, you can build a Phalcon project with a directory structure that is convenient for your specific application.
+That said some uniformity is helpful when collaborating with others, so this tutorial will has using a "Standard" structure where you should feel at home if you have worked with other MVC's in the past.

 ```bash
 tutorial/